PurposeAchiever6/cross-court-api/README.md

 Confirms the UserSessions that didn't confirmed assistance when the confirmation window is closed.

 Runs Hourly at "00

-**klaviyo_check_in_users**

-Sends the 'Session Check In' event to klaviyo for the users that the SEM checked in

-Runs Hourly at :00

 ## Code quality